-Draft 2019.10.5.01 — Three days had passed since Luka confronted Eva Marie.
+Three days had passed since Luka confronted Eva Marie.
 Having a Chronicler confirm she was the Lady of Bon Abbi threw him off.
-It would take time for Luka to respond.
+It would take time for him to respond.

 Graybard yawned as he sat on the horse blanket, looking around the barn.
-He decided it’s been too long since he found comfort laying on something other than hay.
+He decided it had been too long since he found comfort laying on something other than hay.
 Somehow, bunking with Josah and Ena was his only choice.

-He stood and stared at his chainmail in the corner, something he wore most days.
+He stood and stared at his chainmail in the corner, something he wore most days for self-defense.
 But today, he convinced himself that danger was not coming their way.
 No, he’ll leave it for another time.